Statistician’s guide to member management

 Online access

-• Important: A person can have access to the software even if they don’t have an active membership.
-While these are rare situations, it is possible, and can be handy.
+A person can have access to the software even if they don’t have an active membership.
+While this is rare, it can be useful in certain situations.

 Non-member records